RDF Surfaces Primer

 Logo

-An RDF surface is a kind of a sheet of paper on which RDF graphs can be written.
-All triples that are part of an RDF graph are then on this sheet of paper, including all [URI]s, literals and Blank nodes.
+An RDF surface is a kind of sheet of paper on which RDF graphs can be written.
+All triples that are part of an RDF graph are then on this sheet of paper, including all [URI]s, literals, and Blank nodes.
 A sheet of paper can contain more than one RDF graph.
 An RDF graph can’t be split over multiple sheets of paper.
-But, one can copy an RDF graph from one sheet of paper to another sheet of paper.
+However, one can copy an RDF graph from one sheet of paper to another sheet of paper.

 An empty positive surface is a tautology.